HusnaRiyaz/ML-Antibiotic-Protein-Peptide-binding/README.md

 Specific aim:
    a) Collection of antibiotic & non-antibiotic(Cancer, Viral) peptides from Propedia database.
-   b) Retrieving only residues that are within specified distance from the peptides.
+   b) Retrieving only residues that are within specified distance of 4Å from the peptides.
    c) Flagging and binning of residues specific to each pocket.
    d) Build a machine learning model for identifying native from non-native peptide class.
    e) Evaluate the model based on different metrics like accuracy, MCC.